-- 20.1 The Ventura Prime FX shall provide training to all of its Employees to ensure that they are aware of: - (a) the general nature and process of money laundering and terrorist financing; - (b) the provisions, implications and obligations (personal and of the Ventura Prime FX) imposed under all Anti-Money Laundering and Terrorist Financing legislation in effect in the LM from time to time; - (c) the relevant regional and international conventions, UN Security Council Resolutions and standards established by FATF and other organisations of which the LM is a member relating to money laundering and terrorist financing; - (d) all of the procedures and policies covered by this Compliance Manual (including those relating to Customer due diligence, identity verification, reporting and record keeping); and - (e) the importance of constant vigilance when dealing with new Applicants for Business and Customers and the recognition of and reporting to the Compliance Officer of suspicious transactions.

-20.2 The training provided shall be:

-- (a) tailored to the appropriate level of Employee responsibility such that: - (i) Senior Management and supervisors receive higher level training; and - (ii) Specialist training be provided to and undertaken by the Compliance Officer; - (b) conducted in sufficient detail to ensure a good understanding of the issues relative to money laundering and terrorist financing; - (c) held frequently (and, in any event, at least once a year) and should: - (i) include regular refresher training sessions particularly when new Anti-Money Laundering and Terrorist Financing laws are enacted, or existing legislation is amended in the LM: - (ii) include new joiner training for new Employees as soon as possible after the commencement of their employment with the Ventura Prime FX; and - (d) be conducted immediately prior to (or as soon as possible after) the implementation of this Compliance Manual. - (e) designed to test Employee knowledge of anti-money laundering and terrorist financing issues commensurate with established standards.
+- 1. The Ventura Prime FX shall provide training to all of its Employees to ensure that they are aware of: - b. the general nature and process of money laundering and terrorist financing; - c. the provisions, implications and obligations (personal and of the Ventura Prime FX) imposed under all Anti-Money Laundering and Terrorist Financing legislation in effect in the LM from time to time; - d. the relevant regional and international conventions, UN Security Council Resolutions and standards established by FATF and other organisations of which the LM is a member relating to money laundering and terrorist financing; - e. all of the procedures and policies covered by this Compliance Manual (including those relating to Customer due diligence, identity verification, reporting and record keeping); and - f. the importance of constant vigilance when dealing with new Applicants for Business and Customers and the recognition of and reporting to the Compliance Officer of suspicious transactions. - 2.
+The training provided shall be: - c. tailored to the appropriate level of Employee responsibility such that: - d.
+Senior Management and supervisors receive higher level training; and - e.
+Specialist training be provided to and undertaken by the Compliance Officer; - f. conducted in sufficient detail to ensure a good understanding of the issues relative to money laundering and terrorist financing; - g. held frequently (and, in any event, at least once a year) and should: - h. nclude regular refresher training sessions particularly when new Anti-Money Laundering and Terrorist Financing laws are enacted, or existing legislation is amended in the LM; - i. include new joiner training for new Employees as soon as possible after the commencement of their employment with the Ventura Prime FX; and - j. be conducted immediately prior to (or as soon as possible after) the implementation of this Compliance Manual. - k. esigned to test Employee knowledge of anti-money laundering and terrorist financing issues commensurate with established standards.

-21. EMPLOYEE VETTING
+1 EMPLOYEE VETTING

-- 21.1 The Ventura Prime FX shall: - (a) assess the competence and probity of its Employees at the time of recruitment and at the time of any subsequent change to the Employee's role; and - (b) Monitor, on an ongoing basis, the competence and probity of its Employees. - 21.2 Where an Employee is dismissed on account of short comings in relation to his/her competence with any anti-money laundering or terrorist financing requirements or his/her probity, the Ventura Prime FX must within seven days of such dismissal provide written notification to the Agency and the LABUAN FSA of the fact together with such information so as to enable the Agency and LABUAN FSA to understand the circumstances and reasons for the dismissal. - 21.3 The Ventura Prime FX may not shield an Employee by failing to notify the Agency or LABUAN FSA.
+- 1. The Ventura Prime FX shall: - b. assess the competence and probity of its Employees at the time of recruitment and at the time of any subsequent change to the Employee's role; and - c.
+Monitor, on an ongoing basis, the competence and probity of its Employees. - 2.
+Where an Employee is dismissed on account of short comings in relation to his/her competence with any anti-money laundering or terrorist financing requirements or his/her probity, the Ventura Prime FX must within seven days of such dismissal provide written notification to the Agency and the LABUAN FSA of the fact together with such information so as to enable the Agency and LABUAN FSA to understand the circumstances and reasons for the dismissal. - 3.
+The Ventura Prime FX may not shield an Employee by failing to notify the Agency or LABUAN FSA.

-22. GENERAL GUIDELINES TO COMPLIANCE
+2 GENERAL GUIDELINES TO COMPLIANCE